 List of current research topics

-Development of microbial technology on the decomposition of urethane and its application to agriculture.
+Development of efficient microbial decomposition technology for urethane and its application to agricultural production

 agricultural production, biorecycle